diefenbach/django-lfs/docs/user/howtos/how_to_filters.rst

-How to use product filters
+How to use Product Filters
 ==========================

 Overview
 --------

 In this how-to you will learn how to use product filters.
 At the end of this tutorial you will have added a property group a property, a category with three products and a filter portlet.

-Step by step
+Step by Step
 ------------

 First we will add the corresponding filter portlet: